EvanForsythe/BB485/week01.md

 <br />
 <br />

-**What is bioinformatics?** Bioinformatics refers to using computers to learn about biological organisms.
+**What is bioinformatics?** Bioinformatics refers to the use of computers to learn about biological organisms.
 This often involves computational analyses of 'biological data'.
 Biological data can be a lot of different things (from measuring the metabolic rate of a desert mouse to the length of a frog's whiskers).
 In this course, biological data typically relates to DNA, RNA, or protein (sequence, expression level, folding, etc...).
 Bioinformatics is a set of tools/skills that allow us to glean biological insights from biological data.

 <br />
 <br />